 - I like trying new things.

-- I place more value on challenge and growth than security, money, prestige.
+- I place more value on growth than security, money, prestige.

 - I make my own decisions, and if necessary, swim against the tide.

 Security is an illusion.
-To prevail beyond 2020, strengthen Quester traits.
+To prevail in changing times, strengthen Quester traits.

 – Focus on the positive.
 Think about who you want to be and do.
-Believe in yourself.
 Look for and expect good things to happen.
 Avoid phrases such as, “I can’t.”

 – Use intellect and intuition when making decisions.
 Research needed information, then use intuition.
 For example, ask dreams a question before falling asleep, journal, meditate, relax in nature.